paylogic/pip-accel/docs/index.rst

 Documentation for the pip accelerator
 =====================================

+The pip accelerator makes `pip <http://www.pip-installer.org/>`_ (the Python package manager) faster by keeping pip off the internet when possible and by caching compiled binary distributions.
+It can bring a 10 minute run of ``pip`` down to less than a minute.
+You can find the pip accelerator in the following
+places:

+- The source code lives on `GitHub <https://github.com/paylogic/pip-accel>`_
+- Downloads are available in the `Python Package Index <https://pypi.python.org/pypi/pip-accel>`_
+- Online documentation is hosted by `Read The Docs <https://pip-accel.readthedocs.org/>`_

-Welcome to the documentation for version |release| of the pip accelerator!
-This documentation consists of two parts: The documentation for users of the ``pip-accel`` command and the documentation for developers who wish to extend and/or embed the functionality of ``pip-accel``.
+This is the documentation for version |release| of the pip accelerator.
+The documentation consists of two parts:

+- The documentation for users of the ``pip-accel`` command
+- The documentation for developers who wish to extend and/or embed the functionality of ``pip-accel``

 Introduction & usage
 --------------------